wso2/carbon-apimgt/features/apimgt/org.wso2.carbon.apimgt.publisher.feature/src/main/resources/publisher/site/themes/wso2/libs/bootstrap-rating/README.md

 The default range is (0..5], or in plain text, starting at 0 (not included) and stopping at 5 (included).
 In this case the range of whole symbols would include [1, 2, 3, 4, 5].

-It can be overriden by means of two data attributes, **data-start** for the start rate value and **data-stop** for the stop/end one.
+It can be overridden by means of two data attributes, **data-start** for the start rate value and **data-stop** for the stop/end one.
 If you want to define a range (5..10]:

     <input type="hidden" class="rating" data-start="5" data-stop="10"/>

-Also you can explicitly initialize the plugin passing the start and stop values as parameters:
+In addition, you can explicitly initialize the plug-in by passing the start and stop values as parameters:

     $('input').rating({
       start: 5,
       stop: 10
     });

-If what you need is to change the default start and stop values for all the rating controls, just override the plugin defaults:
+If what you need is to change the default start and stop values for all the rating controls, just override the plug-in defaults:

     $.fn.rating.defaults.start = 5;
     $.fn.rating.defaults.stop = 10;